 Regular inspections of distribution lines and timely repair of identified deficiencies will minimize risk to the public and employees.
 Those conducting distribution line inspections have the responsibility to inspect lines thoroughly with a keen focus on identifying potential public and employee safety hazards.
-Regional Managers, Superintendents of Operations and Maintenance Supervisors have the shared responsibility to ensure that inspections are completed and any identified deficiencies and hazards are corrected in accordance with this policy.
+Regional Directors, Managers of Operations and Supervisors responsible for maintenance have the shared responsibility to ensure that inspections are completed and any identified deficiencies and hazards are corrected in accordance with this policy.